 What does weightlessness feel like?

 "You cannot describe it until you've experienced it," says Terese Brewster, president and chief operating officer of Zero Gravity Corp.
 "It's not like swimming in a pool or sky diving.
 When you come over the top, you just kind of lift off the ground and become weightless.
 It's much more gentle than people realize."

 That's when the fun starts.
 You can start playing with items like floating M&M's and water droplets.
 Zero G has hosted weightless birthday parties, surprise parties and even weddings.

 "We have a lot of repeat clients," Brewster says.
 "We do all ages, as young as 8 to people well into their 90s.
 It's for everyone."

-Price: $4,950 per person includes the Zero-G Experience, a personalized flight suit, a certificate of weightlessness, a "Regravitation Celebration," and a video and photos of your flight.
+Price: $4,950 per person, plus 5% tax, includes the Zero-G Experience, merchandise, catering before and after the experience, a certificate of weightlessness, and a video and photos of your flight.